cihanbagriyanik/BlogApp_react-ts-vite-mui-redux-formik-yup/README.md

 - Step 1 : Create React App using `npx create-react-app milestone-blog-app`

-- Step 2 : Use NodeSs backend for authentication and CRUD operations.
+- Step 2 : Use NodeJs backend for authentication and CRUD operations.

 - Step 3 : You can use css frameworks like Bootstrap, Tailwind Css, Material UI.

-- Step 4 : You can view sample app on https://milestone-blogapp-cw.vercel.app/.
+- Step 4 : You can view sample app on https://blog-app-cihan.vercel.app/.

 - Step 5 : Add project gif to your project and README.md file.